microsoft/sqlworkshops/sql2019lab/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/bookpencil.png?raw=true"><h2>Workshop Modules</h2>

 This is a modular workshop, and in each section, you'll learn concepts, technologies, and processes to help you complete the solution.

-**Proceed to Next Steps below to start the workshop.**
+This table is provided for you to see the list of modules in the workshop.
+You can use any module in any order you like but the preferred method is to **proceed to Next Steps below to start the workshop.**

 <table style="tr:nth-child(even) {background-color: #f2f2f2;}; text-align: left; display: table; border-collapse: collapse; border-spacing: 5px; border-color: gray;">

   <tr><td style="background-color: AliceBlue; color: black;"><b>Module</b></td><td style="background-color: AliceBlue; color: black;"><b>Topics</b></td></tr>